Animal Humane Society will be closed on Monday, May 29, in honor of Memorial Day. We will resume regular business hours the following day.

 AHS is an independent, nonprofit organization.
 It is not affiliated with the Humane Society of the United States or any other national humane group such as the American Society for Prevention of Cruelty to Animals and it receives no support from them.
-AHS does not receive funding from the state of Minnesota, or the counties or cities where its facilities are located.
+AHS does not receive funding fromthe federal government, the state of Minnesota, or the counties or cities where its facilities are located.
 Every dollar raised comes through earned revenue (adoption and program fees, retail sales, and dividends from the for-profit subsidiary, Now Boarding), donations, bequests and special events.

-Contributions from individual donors, corporations and foundations make up approximately 60% of the Animal Humane Society’s base of support and our relationship with our contributors is the highest expression of our mutual commitment to the mission of engaging the hearts, hands, and minds of the community to help animals.
+Contributions from individual donors, corporations and foundations make up approximately 60% of Animal Humane Society’s base of support and our relationship with our contributors is the highest expression of our mutual commitment to the mission of engaging the hearts, hands, and minds of the community to help animals.

 AHS collects and maintains the following types of donor information when it is voluntarily provided to us: